abdallah-jawad/project-eagle/README.md

 ## Architecture

-The application consists of two main stacks:
+The application currently consists of two main stacks, many more to come:

 1. **RTSP to KVS Stack**: Streams RTSP camera feeds to Amazon Kinesis Video Streams
 2. **Computer Vision Stack**: Processes the video streams using computer vision models